Burnett01/rsync-deployments/README.md

 Use this action in a CD workflow which leaves deployable code in `GITHUB_WORKSPACE`.

-The underlaying base-image of the docker-image is very small (Alpine (no cache)) which results in fast deployments.
+The base-image (drinternet/rsync) of this action is very small and is based on Alpine 3.14.1 (no cache) which results in fast deployments.

 ---